2 planes collide above Denver, land with no one injured

 "Every one of these pilots needs to go buy a lottery ticket right now," Arapahoe County Sheriff's Deputy John Bartmann said.
 "I don't remember anything like this — especially everybody walking away.
 I mean that's the amazing part of this."

-June Cvelbar told the KUSA TV station that she witnessed the collision while walking in Cherry Creek State Park.
+June Cvelbar told the KUSA TV station that she witnessed the collision while walking in a state park.

 "I saw two planes in the sky.
 I saw a larger green plane, which I thought was a tow plane, along with what I thought was a glider being towed by it.
 I heard a noise but didn't realize that the two planes had collided,' she told KUSA in an email.